Request Access to Climatiqs data tool kit.

 You can prepare for climate-positive decisions now

-Before these new EU standards are implemented, they will need to be debated and legislated for in each member state, but the urgency of the climate crisis means we shouldn’t just sit around and wait for them.
-Building greenhouse gas emissions accounting into company operations now, will drive internal as well as external transparency and help your team gain understanding about how to make and meet impactful sustainability and emissions reduction goals.
-You will not only be ready to meet reporting standards when the new regulations come in, but you’ll already have made an impactful change to the way your organisation meets the challenge of the climate crisis.
+While you may still have some time before CSRD comes into force for your company, it’s advisable to be proactive.
+Building greenhouse gas emissions accounting into company operations now drives internal and external transparency and further development.
+You will not only be ready to meet reporting standards when the new regulations come in, but you’ll have already made an impactful change to the way your organization understands and meets the challenge of the climate crisis.

-The environmental impact of the corporate sector is enormous and there is still a dearth of good information due to patchy reporting that often leaves out major puzzle pieces.
-The CSRD is an exciting step towards understanding the broader picture and enabling companies and governments to take action where it is most needed.
-Companies can be agile and make swift changes in ways that large governance bodies simply cannot, so it’s up to each and every company to hold themselves accountable before time runs out.
-Get ahead of the governance and start your dynamic, climate-positive accounting today.
+The environmental impact of the corporate sector is enormous.
+There’s still a lack of good information where patchy reporting has left out major puzzle pieces.
+The CSRD is an exciting step towards understanding the broader picture, giving companies and governments the insights to take action where it is most needed.
+Companies can be agile and make swift changes in ways that large governance bodies simply cannot.
+It’s up to each and every company to hold themselves accountable before time runs out.

 Tags